Crimson Red Ink

 The Endowment: The Ship Turns

 Harvard Management Company CEO N.P.
 Narvekar’s annual letter on the endowment, which amplifies the bare-bones September announcement that it earned 7.3 percent on investments during fiscal 2020, continues the narrative of transformation that began with his appointment in December 2016.
 Of note, the changes in the composition of the investment portfolio continue apace, and performance was good this year (MIT had an 8.3 percent return, and Yale 6.8 percent; Princeton and Stanford have not reported yet).
+Updated October 23, 2020, 2:15 p.m.: Stanford reported a 5.6 percent investment return for fiscal 2020; the value of its endowment rose to $28.9 billion.
 And there is potential for more progress to come—not least as the impact of underperforming assets diminishes further.

 Photograph by Stephanie Mitchell/HPAC